use libosmocore counters for packet/byte counting (statistics)

 https://gerrit.osmocom.org/8086 stats: use libosmocore rate counter for in/out_stream.err_ts_counter

-#9 Updated by dexter over 1 year ago
+#9 Updated by dexter about 2 years ago

 - Status changed from Feedback to In Progress